matterpoll/matterpoll/CONTRIBUTING.md

 The localization process is defined below:
 - During development, new translation strings may be added or existing ones updated.
-- When a new version will releases soon, a maintainer will open an issue informing about this.
+- When a new version is planned to release soon, a maintainer opens an issue informing about this.
 - The maintainer will ping all translation maintainer to inform them about this.
 - Translation maintainers submit PRs with new translations, which may get reviewed by other translators.
 - After all translation PRs are merged, the new version is released.